AriFordsham/GHCWiki/records.md

 Other FP languages where I looked for a record implementation but it appeared they have no solution for records with the same fields (my information could be wrong/out-dated) ocaml, oz.
 However, the O in OCaml is for objects, and objects have structural typing that supports abstraction over fields.

-I couldn't find great specific information on record implementation ML variants.
+I couldn't find great specific information on record implementation ML variants other than SML\#.
 Best I can tell, SML does not allow records in the same module with the same field.
 Records from other modules require name-spacing or must be opened up similar to Agda.

 ### Problems with using the current module namespace mechanism